 Back Pain and Neck Pain

-About 75-percent of all people experience back pain at some point in their lives.
+About 75-percent of all people experience back pain or neck pain at some point in their lives.
 It is one of the biggest reasons for disability and sick leave.

-Low back and neck pains are very common.
+Low back pain and neck pains are very common.
 They have numerous causes including:

 - Compressed nerves